Skip to Content

 via Instagram: @the_adventures_of_mollyt

-The Labrador Retriever has been the most popular breed for 28 years and counting.
+The Labrador Retriever has been the most popular breed for 28 years straight, before finally losing to the French Bulldog in 2022.
 Beagles, on the other hand, are amazing in their own right.
 With two stand-out parents, the Beagador offers a unique twist to America’s favorite breed.

-The typical Beagador is loyal and loving, much like the Labrador.
-Because both parents were natural hunters, they do have a high level of energy.
+The Beagador is loyal and affectionate, but also very active and fun-loving – much like the Labrador.
+And since both parents were natural hunters, they do have a high level of energy.
 As such, daily exercise to release any pent up energy is needed to avoid destructive behaviors.

 As long as you have the time and patience to take care of a Beagador, they’re some of the top family dogs the world has to offer.
-They’ll take care of your family and children while providing a ton of entertainment for all.
+They’ll take care of your family and kids while providing entertainment for all.
+There will never be a dull moment.

 RECOMMENDED: 40 Loving Labrador Mixes